Menu

 Awareness, education and support services can affect both reporting and addressing the abuse and neglect of older adults.
 No one deserves to be abused or neglected.
 If you are being abused or neglected, or if you think someone else is being abused, tell someone.
 Help is available.

-Some older victims of abuse may not discuss the matter with a trusted individual or report the abuse because they...
+Some older victims of abuse may not discuss the matter with someone they trust or report the abuse because they:

 • are afraid of more abuse